-The Company invites and encourages all directors and nominees for directors to attend the annual meeting of shareholders.
-All but one of the Company's then-current directors at the time of the 2019 Annual General Meeting were in attendance either in person or via teleconference.
+The Company invites and encourages all directors and nominees for director to attend the annual meeting of shareholders.
+All of the Company's directors at the time of the 2020 Annual General Meeting were in attendance either in person or via teleconference.